-PTSD is Post Traumatic Stress Disorder, in other words the stress you feel after you have exprienced a trauma.
+PTSD is Post Traumatic Stress Disorder, in other words, the stress you feel after you have experienced a trauma.
 A trauma is just another name for a scary or upsetting experience.

 Just about everyone who experiences a trauma reacts to it by becoming more anxious, worried or scared for a while.
-For most of us the feelings fade with time, but for some people this doesn't happen.
+We usually assume that the feelings will fade with time but, for some people, this doesn't happen.
 They continue to react as if they (or others around them) are in danger, or to feel that their stress or anxiety is out of control.
-Anything which reminds them of the trauma is likely to create very high levels of bad feelings and they'll try to avoid it.
-They may start to feel guilty, or to stop doing things they used to enjoy.
+Anything which reminds them of the trauma is likely to create very high levels of anxiety and they'll try to avoid it.
+They may start to feel guilty or to stop doing things they used to enjoy.
 Some people seem to get over the event at first, but the feelings return later.

-When we experience life events, we receive them first in the right hand side of the brain.
-If the event is not particularly important or emotional (like buying a sandwich for your lunch) it quickly passes across into the left side of the brain where it become a memory.
+When we experience life events, we receive them first in the right-hand side of the brain.
+If the event is not particularly important or emotional (like buying a sandwich for your lunch) it quickly passes across into the left side of the brain where it becomes a memory.
 We can recall it if we want to, but when we do we understand it is part of our past.

-If we experience a scary or emotional event (say someone robs the sandwich shop at gunpoint while we are there) the right hand side of the brain hangs onto that experience and kicks off production of a group of stress hormones, like adrenalin, which make us react quickly to save ourselves in the emergency.
+If we experience a scary or emotional event (say someone robs the sandwich shop at gunpoint while we are there) the right-hand side of the brain hangs onto that experience and kicks off production of a group of stress hormones, like adrenaline, which makes us react quickly to save ourselves in the emergency.
 It's thought that sometimes the event is not passed across to the left brain properly (or at all).
 This is why when we're reminded of the event it feels as if it was happening again right now.
 This is when the feelings start to intrude into your day to day life and become a problem.